 - As a result, we get a list consisting of the integer elements on which now we can perform arithmetic operations.

-That’s all now, this was all about converting strings into different lists using various methods.
+That’s all now, this was about converting strings into different lists using various methods.
 Try to use the one which suits your code and solves your purpose as well as meets up to your requirements.
 Questions in the comments are appreciated.